• Skip to main content

 Traveling

-Before we begin together, all of these policies will be discussed thoroughly so we have a mutual understanding of our commitments to each other and how we will navigate the particulars of payment and engagement.
+Before we begin together, all of these policies will be discussed thoroughly so we have a mutual understanding of our commitments to each other and how we will navigate the particulars of technology, billing and payment, and engagement.

 You have many rights as you seek care for your health.
 By law I am required to share with you the Notice of Privacy Rights (sometimes known as “HIPAA”).
 In addition, this Client Bill of Rights adapted from the California Department of Consumer Affairs may be a useful guide in understanding protections you have within the client-therapist relationship.